slviajero/tinybasic/MANUAL.md

 The cursor of the display can be accessed special variables @X and @Y. Both variables are read/write.
 One can find out where the cursor is and set its position.
 Output with PUT &2 and PRINT &2 goes to the next cursor postion.

+ASCII character 7 is the bell character.
+It calls the dspbell() function which is empty by default.
+Any action can be implemented here.

+ASCII character 8 is true backspace with no delete.

+ASCII character 9 is tab to the next multiple of 8 tab stop.

+ASCII character 10 goes to the beginning of next line (Unix style LF).

+ASCII character 11 is vertical tab, going to the next line in the same column.

-Sending ASCII character 12 clears the display.
+ASCII character 12 clears the display.
 PUT &2, 12 is clear screen on the display.

-Sending ASCII character 10 goes to the beginning of next line.

-Sending ASCII character 13 goes to the next line leaving the column the same.
+ASCII character 13 goes to the beginning of the currently line (true CR).

-Sending ASCII character 127 goes back one cursor position and clears the character.
+ASCII character 127 goes back one cursor position and clears the character.
 It is "delete".

-ASCII character 27 (ESC) is sets the terminal to esc mode and triggers vt52 character interpretation.
+ASCII character 27 (ESC) sets the terminal to esc mode and triggers vt52 character interpretation.

+ASCII character 2 (STX) sends the cursor to the home position.
+This feature will also be used for Epaper support in the future.

 ASCII character 3 (ETX) is used for page mode displays to trigger the redraw.